Marlins vs. Angels Player Props Betting Odds

 |2

-- Ohtani has recorded at least one hit in two straight games.
-In his last five games he is hitting .222 with two home runs, two walks and two RBI.
+- Trout has picked up a hit in three games in a row.
+In his last five games he is hitting .263 with a double, two home runs, a walk and five RBI.

 |Opponent